Blotch3D/Blotch3D/README.md

 21. Implement fog \[example TBD\].

-22. Create dynamic sprites (custom model vertices).
+22. Create sprite models programmatically (custom vertices).

 23. Use with WPF and WinForms.

-24. Under Microsoft Windows, access and override many window features and functions using the provided WinForms Form object of the window.
+24. Access and override many window features and functions using the provided WinForms Form object of the window (Microsoft Windows only).

 25. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).